 If you owe money to the CRA, bankruptcy will eliminate those debts, but these are all factors to consider.
 Talk to an insolvency trustee about your options.

 Does filing Personal Bankruptcy Eliminate Tax Debt in Canada?

 Before 1992, the Canada Revenue Agency was considered a preferred creditor in the Bankruptcy and Insolvency Act, and it could use this status to oppose a debtor’s discharge from income tax debt.

 Since 1992, it has been listed as an ordinary unsecured creditor on the same level as any bank, credit card company, or other lenders.
 CRA debt can now be discharged unopposed.

 There are some exceptions to this rule, including those who owe over $200,000 in taxes, and that number represents more than 75% of their proven debts.
-Otherwise, as a general rule, if you owe Revenue Canada money, insolvency can help.
+Otherwise, as a general rule, if you owe Revenue Canada money, filing Personal Bankruptcy or a Consumer Proposal can help.

 A consumer proposal is a popular alternative to bankruptcy because it provides debt relief from unsecured creditors, including debt forgiveness from CRA.
 When you file a consumer proposal with a licensed insolvency trustee you are not required to sell any of your assets to repay your debts or pay any surplus income.

 To start the consumer proposal process, you will first need to schedule a consultation with a licensed insolvency trustee where you will review your finances.
 After reviewing your income, expenses, and total debts, the two of you will find a fair amount that you can pay each month to all of your creditors.
 These payments can last up to five years after which, you will be discharged from all debts covered by the proposal, including CRA debts.